RaffaeleSgarro/ceci-n-est-pas-une-pipe/README.md

 ![Ceci n'est pas une pipe by Magritte](/src/stackoverflow/ceci-n-est-pas-une-pipe.jpg)

-Save an encrypted image inside another image
+Encrypt a message (for example the image shown above) and wrap it in an image to easily transmit it

 This is a work-in-progress I originally started to answer a [question][1] on StackOverflow